Divided Senate Passes Biden’s Pandemic Aid Plan ~ WPVM Radio

 Frequently Asked Questions

+Researchers at Columbia University project the overall package will lift more than 13 million people from poverty this year, including nearly six million children, and estimate that a permanent program of children’s payments would decrease child poverty nearly in half.

+“Not since Social Security have we made that kind of commitment to cut poverty,” said Christopher Wimer, a co-director of the university’s Center on Poverty and Social Policy.

 The legislation remains broadly popular across the country, with state and local officials in both parties joining the chorus of industry groups, advocacy groups and voters calling for the federal government to provide additional relief.
-But congressional Republicans rallied against such a comprehensive plan, arguing that it was far more than what was needed and could overheat the economy.
-They cited a steady increase in vaccinations and more than $4 trillion allocated over the last year. .
+But congressional Republicans rallied against the plan, arguing that it was far more than what was needed and could overheat the economy.
+They cited a steady increase in vaccinations and more than $4 trillion allocated over the last year.

 “The Senate has never spent $2 trillion in a more haphazard way or through a less rigorous process,” Senator Mitch McConnell, Republican of Kentucky and the minority leader, said Saturday morning as he urged his colleagues to vote against the bill.